-A number of factors predispose a person to varicose veins and spider veins.
+A number of things can put you at risk for varicose veins and spider veins.
 These include:

-Conditions that cause increased pressure in the abdomen including tumors, constipation, and externally worn garments like girdles.
+- Conditions that cause increased pressure in the abdomen, such as tumors, constipation, and externally worn garments like girdles

 Other reported causes include trauma or injury to the skin, previous vein surgery, and exposure to ultraviolet rays.